 FRIENDS and CHN also recently joined forces with State Senator Liz Krueger and Council Member Ben Kallos to file an Article 78 lawsuit in New York County Supreme County.
 The brief for the lawsuit is available here.

 FRIENDS is currently challenging the Department of Building’s approval of this building to the Board of Standards and Appeals, along with co-applicant Carnegie Hill Neighbors.
 The first BSA hearing to appeal the D.O.B.’s decision to permit the construction of 180 East 88th Street despite it’s avoidance of zoning regulation was on July 17, 2018.
 Read FRIENDS’ full testimony is available here.
-The next hearing at the BSA will be on October 30, 2018.

 “Manhattan Borough President Gale Brewer and Council Members Kallos and Powers Call on the BSA to Prohibit the Creation of Unbuildable, Gerrymandered Lots Used by Developers to Evade Zoning Rules” July 17, 2018

 “UES tower dispute heads to appeal.” by Michael Garofolo, Our Town, July 17, 2018.

 “Manhattan elected officials call on the city to crack down on zoning workarounds.” by Sam Raskin, Politico, July 16, 2018.

 “Construction on 180 East 88th Street Nears Topping Out, Upper East Side, Manhattan.” by Andrew Nelson, New York YIMBY, June 26,2018.

 “Community groups launch lawsuit to block in-progress Upper East Side tower,” by Joe Anuta, Crain’s New York Business, February 9, 2018.

 “Upper East Side residents sue over 524-foot-tall development,” by Sarina Trangle, AMNY, February 8, 2018.